trilitech/tezos-developer-docs/src/pages/tutorials/smart-rollups/index.md

    The `export CC` command sets Clang as the default C/C++ compiler.

-   After you run these commands, run `CC --version` to verify that you have version 11 or greater installed.
+   After you run these commands, run `$CC --version` to verify that you have version 11 or greater installed.

    Also, ensure that your version of Clang `wasm32` target with by running the command `CC -print-targets | grep WebAssembly` and verifying that the results include `wasm32`.